i2000s/en/tools.md

 ## Websites

  1. [Jekyll](https://github.com/mojombo/jekyll).
 For building this website and a few others on GitHub.
+If you find it useful, feel free to use [my website](https://github.com/i2000s/i2000s.github.io) as a template for your site.
+It is built on top of [Carl Boettiger's LabNotebook project](https://github.com/cboettig/labnotebook) with customization on citation formats, [travis-CI](http://travis-ci.org/) automation and a few other features.
  2. [Coda](https://panic.com/coda/).
  3. [Wordpress](http://wordpress.org/).
-For the [CQuIC website](http://cquic.unm.edu) I participated to build.
+I have participated the development of the [CQuIC website](https://cquic.unm.edu) using Wordpress.
+In making the CQuIC website, I have customized the [bibtexbrowser](https://github.com/monperrus/bibtexbrowser) toolkit so that it is now compatible with APS citation and common standards widely adapted in the physics society for listing publications on a Wordpress website.

 ## computers